edegreef/killerwhale-resequencing/README.md

 2. Adaptation (n=70+)

 ## Demography
 Notes: Samples were mapped to reference genome accession #GCA_000331955.1 and processed following Foote et al. 2016.
 Genomic variants were called by Matt Thorstensen using FreeBayes.
+ABBA BABBA statistics completed by Andy Foote.

 Repository contents:
 * Filtering and preparing SNP datasets for analyses